 We cannot confirm or deny that a student is a client or share any information about attendance without written permission from the student.
 If you would like more information about a student’s contact with Counseling Services, we encourage you to speak directly with the student.

-You are free to leave information with a counselor any time you would like to do so.
+Yes, you are free to leave information with a counselor any time you would like to do so.
 Counselors may listen to anything you have to share about a student (but can only provide information if written consent is given by the student).
-If the student you are sharing about IS a client in our office, unless doing so puts any person’s life in danger, all information a counselor receives about that student will be shared with her/him.
+If the student about whom you are sharing IS a client in our office, all information a counselor receives about that student will be shared with her/him, unless doing so puts any person’s life in danger.
 We understand that this can be frustrating, but counseling is most beneficial when a student feels that s/he can trust their counselor and knows that their counselor will be open and honest with her/him.

 Yes.
 While counselors will not be able to provide information about any student’s involvement with our office, you can call Counseling Services M-F between 8:00 AM and 4:30 PM to consult and seek your own support in helping your student.
-Counselors can provide information in general terms in regard to mental health concerns, and can provide guidance on having conversations with loved ones about emotional wellbeing.
-If all counselors are with students at the time of your call, your call will be returned as soon as possible.
+Counselors can provide information in general terms in regard to mental health concerns, and can provide guidance on having conversations with loved ones about emotional well-being.
+If all counselors are meeting with students at the time of your call, please leave a message, and your call will be returned as soon as possible.

 You may also email counselors for consultation, but please be aware that e-mail is not a secure form of communication and privacy cannot be guaranteed.

-If you still have questions, you may contact Counseling Services at (515) 961-1556 and we will assist you to the best of our abilities.
+If you have other questions, please feel free to contact Counseling Services at (515) 961-1556 and we will assist you to the best of our abilities.